The dossier that destroyed Frank Wilkinson's dream of public housing in LA

 But after college Frank shed his family’s conservative politics and religiosity to become a progressive activist and hard-charging advocate for urban renewal and public housing.
 Now he was finally his own man.
 His favorite word was “effective.”
 He liked to draw out the pronunciation: eeee-feck-tive.
 Everything in his life was geared toward effectiveness.
 Everything in his life was geared toward the cause.

 In the late 1940s and early 1950s, Frank was the engine driving Elysian Park Heights, an ambitious housing project that would have towered over the downtown Los Angeles skyline; a project that he believed would change the face of the city forever.
 His was a utopian vision.
-Frank saw public housing as the key to racial harmony, to eradicating poverty. was a true believer.
+Frank saw public housing as the key to racial harmony, to eradicating poverty.
+He was a true believer.

 This was an era in which the future of development in Los Angeles was being hashed out in newspaper columns and city hall backrooms every single day.
 The region was in the midst of what seemed like a never-ending population boom that left its leaders constantly looking for— and fighting over—answers.
 The fight was not whether LA needed more housing, but whether the bulk of that new housing would should publicly constructed or privately developed.